 We regularly update our procedures and guidance and share a seasonal 'Safe Start' briefing across sites.
-Over 1,400 employees receive their annual health and safety update training remotely, this includes a module on mental health and wellbeing.
+Over 1,400 employees receive their annual health and safety update training face to face, this includes a module on mental health and wellbeing.